mohammedatary/Advocating-for-2FA/README.md

 as shown in the photo and like any registration panel , we have to provide a username  , password and confirm that password I will use github1 for the username and the password as shown below
 ![Screenshot from 2023-03-19 22-10-30](https://user-images.githubusercontent.com/37233306/226419963-040ff2a6-35a0-43af-be1e-a91b014786b6.png)
-everything is ok untill now
+until now everything is normal

 ## [2] 2FA and it's bypass :
 so when we confirm our login it will require a 2FA code , but how we can get the code ?